 For my regular readers, this may seem like a gathering of the highlights from several years-worth of posts about my painting process that has been shared in this Creative Potager blog.
 Of course, it isn’t everything.
 Just a beginning.
 But it is a beginning that gives the reader some of the basics for a life-long practice of bringing the brush to paint and then to the canvas when using a wet-on-wet or alla prima method.

 For new and regular readers, that want to learn how to oil paint, I hope you have found these nine steps helpful.
-If you would like to work together further, I am offering online feedback (for a fee) on your specific painting efforts via my closed Facebook group at Painting with More than Our Eyes.
-You may private message me from my personal Facebook profile if this is something that interests you.
+If you would like to work together further, I am offering online feedback (for a fee) on your specific painting efforts via my personal Facebook profile or email at email@example.com You may private message me if this is something that interests you.
 In order to prioritize my own studio time, I only have the capacity for a small number of participating painters at a time.
 However, please feel free to check in with me and we can see what might work.
 In the meantime, happy painting!

 What intention are you setting for today?